Big Spring, TX 79720

 Enjoy the Arts

 Big Spring boasts a thriving arts community that’s sure to please even the most discerning visitors.
 The Big Spring Symphony is a more than 50-member ensemble that has been putting on shows since 1981.
 The symphony performs a handful of concerts at locations around the city throughout the year.
-You can also catch fine arts on display at the Hall Center for the Arts on the campus of Howard College, from theater and dance productions to film screenings, lectures, and art exhibits.
-And speaking of art, Desert Flower Art Gallery is a hip locale for Big Spring’s artsier denizens to gather for entertaining poetry readings, songs, and stand-up comedy during weekly open mic nights.
+Visit the Hall Center for the Arts to view fine arts on display at the campus of Howard College.
+There you can experience even more, from theater and dance productions to film screenings, lectures, and art exhibits.
+For an amazing outdoor art installation set against the magical Big Spring vistas, see the Sunset Big Spring podium installations created by Rae Ripple.

 Relish the Great Outdoors